 Easy compact and cool!

 The Airbox is packaged in a very easy on the eyes box.
-Lots of pictures on the front of some of the major features like USB 3.0, 5GBps, Windows 7 compatibility and more.
-The back lists some more features such as the fact that it supports Windows 2000 SP4, Linux 220.127.116.11 and Mac OS 8.6 (or anything later than these).
+Lots of pictures on the front of some of the major features like USB 3.0, 5GBps, Windows 7 compatibility, and more.
+The back lists some more features such as the fact that it supports Windows 2000 SP4, Linux 126.96.36.199, and Mac OS 8.6 (or anything later than these).
 The back also has some test results and other minor features like LED and up to 2TB support.
 One of the sides lists the package contents and the other lists the specifications.
-Inside the box you will find the Airbox itself, a mounting stand, a USB 3.0 cable, an AC power adapter, accessory pack (screw driver and screws) and of course the user manual.
+Inside the box, you will find the Airbox itself, a mounting stand, a USB 3.0 cable, an AC power adapter, an accessory pack (screwdriver and screws), and of course the user manual.
 The other two sides have the Sunbeam Tech logo and the product name.

 I will use a Samsung HD501IJ 500GB SATA hard drive in this Sunbeam Tech enclosure and test the data transfer rates using HD Tune Pro 3.5.
 I will also use the same hard drive on the Thermaltake BlacX Duet eSATA/USB docking station to get eSATA and USB 2.0 transfer rates.
 Then I will compare all of the results to see how much faster USB 3.0 really is.